-Your room will be your home away from home.
-Here you'll entertain friends, study, and sleep.
-You are an individual and you have your own characteristics, habits, and dislikes - remember that like you, your roomate is also an individual.
+Your room is your home away from home.
+Here you'll sleep, study, and learn about yourself and others.
+You are an individual and you have your own characteristics, habits, and dislikes - remember that like you, your roommate is also an individual.
 Having a roommate will be a learning experience and is similar to other relationships - to be successful it requires openness, flexibility, and respect.
 Remember that communication and respect for each other's differences are key.
 Your RA will help guide you through the Roommate Agreement where you will mutually agree on important issues that affect your living together and can help you and your roommate work through problems and challenges.

 The halls are communities of learners from different disciplines, backgrounds, experiences, abilities and lifestyles.
 Expect to meet and room with people who are different from you.
 Different does not mean anyone is wrong, ignorant, immoral, or strange.
 Talk to your roommate about your differences to understand why they exist.
 You might be surprised to learn that not all people view the world as you do.
 In the end, you also might have to agree to disagree and that is fine too.

-Internet access in the residence halls consist of direct access from the use of Ethernet cords and WI-FI.
-We recommend that you not connect more than two devices to the WI-FI at any time.
-WI-FI is available throughout the building however with the ever increasing reliance on and use of technology, we believe limiting the amount of devices to the WI-FI improves access for everyone.
+Internet access in the residence halls consists of direct access from the use of Ethernet cords and WI-FI.
+We recommend that you don't connect more than two devices to the WI-FI at any time.
+WI-FI is available throughout the building, however, with the ever- increasing reliance on and use of technology, limiting the number of devices on the WI-FI improves access for everyone.

 Limit streaming videos to Ethernet connected devices.
-Three hundred residents with two to five devices connected to the WI-FI can create a significant amount of traffic on WI-FI.
 This excess traffic can bog down the system and frustrate users due to the sluggishness of the system.
-Turn off devices that are not currently used to avoid additional traffic.
+Connect printers and video consoles to the Game Network for better reliability or turn off devices that are not currently used to avoid additional traffic.

-Candles are a concern for your safety, and are a danger to you and to every other student in your building.
-Please leave your candles at home when you are packing for Southeast.
-Electric candle warmers and electric scents are welcome.
+Candles are a concern for your safety and are a danger to you and every other student in your building.
+However, electric candle warmers and electric scents are welcome.